duozhanggithub/Docker-notes/README.md

 docker run Ubuntu:17.04 (tag), run a certain version ubuntu

--run container from an image, for the first time, it also pull an image
+-run container from an image, for the first time, it also pull an image (from docker hub)

 docker ps